-Page Reviewed / Updated - Apr.
-2015
+Page Reviewed / Updated - Aug.
+2019

 Health insurance can help cover some of the cost of eldercare.
-It is important to understand that to which a policyholder is entitled and it is equally important to know the limitations of one's coverage so one does know waste time and energy pursuing benefits that they will never receive.
+It is important to understand that to which a policyholder is entitled, and it is equally important to know the limitations of one's coverage so one does not waste time and energy pursuing benefits that they will never receive.
 For individuals doing long term planning, knowing the limitations of coverage is essential to prevent misconceptions about who will pay for care in the future.

 For example, with nursing home care from day 1 to day 20, Medicare covers 100% of the cost.
 From day 20 to day 100, it covers 80% of the cost.
 After day 100, Medicare pays nothing.
 Medicare supplemental insurance will pay 20% for the last 80 days, but does not extend nursing home care beyond 100 days.

-Since Medicare does not cover non-medical personal care, Medicare supplemental insurance policies do not either.
+Since Original Medicare does not cover non-medical personal care, Medicare supplemental insurance policies do not either.
 To be clear, this means they do not pay for assisted living, non-medical home care or adult day care (unless it is medical in nature).
 Read more.